Netchells History, Family Crest & Coats of Arms

 Edge-Hill, near Kington, Warwickshire was the scene of the memorable battle of that name, which occurred in 1642, between the Royal Army, commanded by the king in person, and the parliamentarian forces under the Earl of Essex.

 Early History of the Netchells family

-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Netchells History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Netchells research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Netchells History in all our PDF Extended History products and printed products wherever possible.

 Netchells Spelling Variations